 Her comments will begin in mid-stream because I failed to copy from her Facebook comments her beginning words.
 But what I did copy and paste is well worth having captured.
 It speaks to me in many ways.
 And I couldn’t have expressed better her sentiments if I tried.
 I don’t have to.
 I have Lindsey’s beautifully written words.

 It would be sad to see these comments lost to Facebook, as most of our comments soon are.
 But before we get into her “mid-stream story,” let me also add that after messaging her a bit, I learned that she is a published writer and public speaker, among much else.
-I bought her book online called, “Recovering Agency: Lifting the Veil of Mormon Mind Control.”
+I bought her book “Recovering Agency: Lifting the Veil of Mormon Mind Control.”